Request For Ex-Tradition

 First one was 2010, so

-how long do you want this to go on brian i mean
+Right.
+How long do you want this to go on, Brian?
+I mean,

-i i am fine with it going on um it is just oh really are you yeah okay yeah so you're saying indefinitely sure you'd like to keep it going so what does this tradition mean to you it's just a way for us aggie friends to uh kind of we get together a couple times a year and it's just one of those events where we all get together and just kind of um hang out and have fun and either uh if we can't get together together, we chat over online.
+It's just a way for us Augie friends to kind of, we get together a couple times a year and it's just one of those events where we all get together and just kind of

-And it's just a day for us all to get together and hang out and see what's going on or where everyone's gone over the past few years.
+And either if we can't get together, we chat over online and it's just a day for us all to get together and hang out and see what's going on or where everyone's gone over the past few years.

 why not just

-It's, I mean, it started as a way just to tease Kyle, just make fun of him and do that kind of stuff.
+Um, it, it's, I mean, it started as a way just to tease Kyle, just make fun of him and do that kind of stuff.
+But,

 And I mean, it's not like Kyle says he's been injured by this process, but he really, I mean, I don't feel like he has.